bearmentor/bearmentor-com-legacy/README.md

 > Brilliant mentoring

-The mentoring platform for people and organization.
-Free to use and open source.
-Still in early and active development.
+The open mentoring platform for people and organization.
+Open source, free to use, with premium options. 🐻 Bearmentor is a place for tech and creating professionals to mentor each others.

 Check out: